naghattas/Playwright-Hybrid-Model/README.md

 In simpler terms, we’re using POM as the skeleton and COM as the muscles.
 Together, they make the framework strong, flexible, and probably capable of bench-pressing a microservices architecture. 💪

-Oh, and by the way, **AI was my trusty sidekick here**.
-After enough prompts to make HAL 9000 proud, I managed to whip this framework into shape.
+With the help of AI, I managed to whip this framework into shape.
 It's still evolving, but the AI help definitely sped up the process.

 ---